-- A. A player in a Magic tournament draws 4 cards after playing Ancestral Recall. - B. A player in a Magic tournament draws an extra card from the ability of a Howling Mine that is no longer in play.
+- A. A player in a Magic tournament draws 4 cards after playing Ancestral Recall. - B. A player in a Magic tournament draws an extra card from the ability of a Howling Mine that is no longer in play. - C. A player in a Magic tournament draws a card from her graveyard instead of her library. - D. A player in a Magic tournament resolves an effect that puts a card on top of his library by putting the searched-for card into his hand and his original hand on top of his library.

 Though this error is easy to commit accidentally, the potential for advantage and the potential for it to be overlooked mandate a higher level of penalty.
+Until the card has entered the hand, the card is easily identified and the situation can be rectified, but the potential for abuse is higher afterwards.

-If a Game Loss is called for in the Swiss portion of an event that has single-game matches, a Match Point penalty should be issued instead.
-If the game is to continue, a random card from the player's hand should be placed on top of their library for each extra card drawn.
+If a Game Loss is called for in the Swiss portion of an event that has single-game matches, a Match Point penalty is issued instead.
+If the game is to continue, return the drawn cards to the zone from which they were moved (or random cards if the identity of the cards is not known to all players) and, if necessary, execute the action correctly.